 Do a Dot Markers

 The most classic way to use dot pages is with dot markers!
 Have your child take his or her dot marker and fill in the dots!

 Have your child count out how many balls he or she needs of play dough to fill the dots.
-Then have him or her begins to roll that many dough balls.
+Then have him or her begin to roll that many dough balls.
 It is the perfect way to add counting to the learning and exploration of the dot pages.

 Finally, have your child use the playdough balls to do dot counting as he or she fills in the dots!